NET Sector Maps

 At the January 2016 Arnold Creek Neighborhood Association meeting, a presentation was given on Emergency Preparedness.
 A YouTube video was made of the presentation.
-We have included a link to the presentation and the resources noted in the program.
+View the video here.

-The June 2016 meeting was held at Stephenson, outside under the covered area.
-During the rain downpour the neighborhood set up the Arnold Creek Neighborhood Emergency Team (NET) tent.
-Click the links below for a YouTube video and photos on the setup.
+The June 2016 meeting was held outside under the covered area at Stephenson Elementary School.
+During the rain, neighbors set up the Arnold Creek Neighborhood Emergency Team (NET) yurt.
+Watch the video here.

-The Stephenson Elementary School Play Structure Seismic Evaluation was completed in September 2016.
-The evaluation report link is below and includes good news.
+A Seismic Evaluation of the Stephenson Elementary School covered play area structure was completed in September 2016.
+The evaluation report includes good news.
+Read the report here.